a dictionary, encyclopedia, or other comprehensive reference work describing the terminology used in assembling jigsaw puzzles

 Parade Grounds: The area of the table where the puzzle is being assembled.

-Stockyard: The collection of pieces that have not yet been moved to the Parade Grounds.
+Stockyard: The collection of pieces that have not yet been assembled in the Parade Grounds.

 Cow Tipping: Turning the upside-down pieces right side up.